 When we think of video game companies making money, like the Riot Games business model is successfully doing, what comes to mind is usually consoles that cost more than $400 and games with prices over $60 each.
 However, the most played game in the world, League of Legends, is a free game that, as incredible as it may seem, assures the company an annual profit of more than 1.75 billion dollars.
 We don’t misspell: it’s billion, indeed.
 But how can a game that I can just download on my mobile and for which I don’t have to pay a cent get revenue like that?

 A brief history of Riot Games

 The most curious part about the history of Riot Games is that the company’s founders developed this idea, still in college, as a result of their personal frustration with the gaming universe.
 The founders of Riot Games, Brandon “Ryze” Beck and Marc “Tryndamere” became friends when they were roommates studying business at the University of Southern California, and much of their affinity was born out of the fact that they were both video game enthusiasts.

-However, what bothered Beck and Merrill in the realm of games was that the developers’ standard was basically to launch game after game, instead of evading those which already had fans, who would prefer to keep playing new updated versions of their favorite games, rather than just shutting them down and having to go after a new replacement.
+However, what bothered Beck and Merrill in the realm of games was that the developers’ standard was basically to launch game after game, instead of evading those who already had fans, who would prefer to keep playing new updated versions of their favorite games, rather than just shutting them down and having to go after a new replacement.

 So, Beck and Merrill decided that they would start a game company focused on the interests of players, which would always bring updates and new features to their games, instead of launching new options on the market.
 Nevertheless, the founders agreed that they did not want to make the mistake of selling upgrades that players should achieve through skill in the game.
 So, they decided that the game would be monetized through additional perks that would offer a more personalized experience, such as changing clothes and characters’ appearance.

 To start the venture, Beck and Merrill raised funds together with their families and angel investors, totalizing $1.5 million to launch the company, which opened its office in 2006 in Santa Monica, California.
 And Riot’s first major signing was Steve “Guinsoo” Feak, one of the early developers of DotA Allstars (a pioneer in the MOBA genre).
 Riot Games created League of Legends as the flagship of a video game company rooted in e-commerce.

 The idea generated several rounds of new investments, which resulted in a total contribution of $8 million.
 One of the investors was the Chinese holding company Tencent, which would later become its distributor in China.
 League of Legends was officially launched in 2009, as a free-to-play game, so that the company could make adjustments based on player feedback.

 In 2011, with the success of the game, Tencent paid $400 million for a 93 percent stake in Riot Games.
 And the remaining 7 percent was purchased by the Chinese company in December 2015.
 The price was not disclosed.
 By 2013, League of Legends was already the most-played multiplayer PC game in the world.
 Three years later, there were more than 100 million players.
 And, by May 2008, Riot Games would already employ over 2,500 people, in 24 offices around the world.
 Last year, Riot Games acquired Hypixel Studios, which they had been investing in over the previous three semesters, to help them publish Hytale, a voxel-based sandbox game.

-Riot Games Mission & Values
+Riot Games’ Mission & Values

-Riot Games’ mission statement is “We aspire to be the most player-focused game company in the world.
+Riot Games’ mission statement is “We aspire to be the most player-focused game company in the world”.
+Riot Games Values:

 - Player Experience First